 Can Canadians afford to pass Bill S-3?
-Basically, Bill S-3 wants to give Indian status to all children who can trace their ancestry back to an Indian woman marrying a non-Indian man.
+Basically, Bill S-3 wants to give Indian status to all descendants of men and women who married non-Indians before 1951, going back to the 1800s.

 This would give millions more people status under the Indian Act.
 And with Indian status comes benefits.
 Who wouldn’t want those benefits?